 Double Check Your Transcripts

 As always, it’s important to stay focused on your scholarship applications.
-College is right around the corner and, with hefty tuition bills headed your way, extra scholarship money will certainly come in handy and help you avoid unnecessary student loan debt.
+College is right around the corner—scholarship money will certainly come in handy and help you avoid unnecessary student loan debt.

 Make this list of Four Massive Scholarships for High School Seniors Ending Soon a priority!
 The scholarship deadlines for this list are the end of this month—OCTOBER.

 Bookmark this list of Scholarships for the Class of 2021.
 Make it plan to apply for at least one scholarship per week.
 If you can swing more applications, do it!